birminghamurbanobservatory/incoming-observations-handler/README.md

 ```

-This makes it far easier to remove/add extra microservices to processing sequence.
+This makes it far easier to remove/add extra microservices to the processing sequence.